manola1109/manola1109/README.md

 AWS: Sagemaker, Lambda, EC2, S3, and AWS AI Services.
 Docker & Kubernetes: For containerization and orchestration of ML models.

-**💻 Projects & Experience**
-1. AI-Powered Medical Avatar (UAE-based Project for GITEX) Developed an advanced Generative AI-driven medical avatar capable of providing health insights and recommendations, deployed using Azure AI services.

-2. Data Migration & Search Optimization (Department of Government Enablement) Led a project to migrate content from Sitecore CMS to Azure Data Lake, enhancing data management and deploying Azure AI Search for improved information retrieval.

-3. Sales Forecasting & Recommendation Engine (Retail Sector) Built a machine learning model to predict sales trends and optimize product recommendations for a retail client, improving customer engagement and revenue.

 **🚀 What I'm Looking For**